 For many businesses the need exists for annual audits, reviews, etc. to remain compliant with industry standards or even governmental regulations.
 These do not go away in a pandemic, at best a small reprieve in time is given.

 Solution: Be proactive.
 Call your service providers and discuss the next steps.
 Ask them for the new whitepapers in their industries so you can plan accordingly.
-Talk to local representatives from OSHA, Department of Health, or Code Enforcement Offices and ask them if there are new guidelines that you can get ready for.
+Talk to local representatives from OSHA, the Department of Health, or Code Enforcement Offices and ask them if there are new guidelines that you need to know.